DIY Wet Saw Tent

 You can then assemble the walls as shown in the photo above.

-Then drape the clear plastic around the sides.
+Then drape the clear plastic around the sides of your saw shack.
 It’s not a bad idea to tuck the plastic under the pvc frame.
 This should help to keep it from coming loose.

 Then fold the corners up on the bottom liner to keep the water from running out.
 I used the clamps to hold it together.
 Next time I set it up I’m going to actually glue the corners together with pvc glue so they are permanently folded up and can’t slip out of the clamps.